RTEMS/rtems-docs/user/start/depend.rst

 a stripped Cygwin shell with enough support to run the various ``configure`` scripts needed to build the RTEMS tools and the RTEMS kernel.

-MSYS2 is built around the ``pacman`` packing tool.
+MSYS2 is built around the ``pacman`` packaging tool.
 This makes MSYS2 a distribution and that is a welcome feature on Windows.
 You get a powerful tool to manage your development environment on Windows.